Mort Rosenblum: Biography

 Mexico City Times and then wrote for the Caracas Daily Journal.
-He joined the Associated Press at Newark in 1965.
+After returning for a B.A. at the University of Arizona, he joined the Associated Press at Newark in 1965.

 His international career began in 1967, when the AP sent him to cover mercenary wars in Congo.
 Since then Rosenblum has run AP bureaus in Kinshasa, Lagos, Kuala Lumpur, Jakarta, Singapore, Buenos Aires, and Paris.
 From 1979 to 1981, he was editor of the International Herald Tribune but later returned to AP as special correspondent, based in Paris.